The Importance of Vitamins for the Human Body

 - Energy Production: B vitamins play a vital role in converting dietary energy into ATP, the fuel that powers our cells.

-- Bone Health: Vitamin D is essential for calcium absorption and bone mineralization.
-Vitamin K is crucial for bone protein synthesis.
+- Vitamin D plays a vital role in calcium absorption and bone mineralization, while Vitamin K is key to the synthesis of proteins needed for bone development.

 - Antioxidant Protection: Vitamin E shields cells from oxidative stress, while Vitamin C helps regenerate other antioxidants within the body.